AdamKyle/flare/resources/info/rules/section-1.md

   - 1c.
 Scripts or attempts to use back end API's with out authorization from **The Creator** for any purpose is a bannable offense.
   - 1d.
 Attempts to exploit bugs will result in a permenant ban.
   - 1e.
 Third party tools and attempts to circumvent the games core rules is also a bannable offense.
+- 2. Scripts, tools or other means to automate the game playing process while you are not at the keyboard, phyiscally clicking, will result in a permanent ban.
-- 2. Gold Selling or any form of real world currency trade is not allowed and any account participating will be banned permantly.
+- 3. Gold Selling or any form of real world currency trade is not allowed and any account participating will be banned permantly.
-- 3. Character selling is a bannable offense.
+- 4. Character selling is a bannable offense.
-- 4. Using any third party service to get around a "For ever" ban (see Getting Banned below) will also result in another ban.
+- 5. Using any third party service to get around a "For ever" ban (see Getting Banned below) will also result in another ban.

 ## Security Questions: